surniaulula/wpsso/readme.txt

 = 3.55.1-dev.1 =

-(2018/03/05) Added a check to show the "Robots" option in the post Publish metabox only if the "meta name robots" meta tag is enabled.
+(2018/03/06) Added a list of human-readable checked IDs when the "Show Cache Purge Count on Update" option is checked *and* the WP_DEBUG contant is true.

 = 3.55.0 =